André Leon Talley Dead at 73: Celebs and Fashion World Pay Tribute

-André Leon Talley Dead at 73: Tyra Banks, Billy Porter, Diane von Furstenberg and More Celebs Pay Tribute
+André Leon Talley Dead at 73: Mariah Carey, Tyra Banks, Billy Porter and More Celebs Pay Tribute

 Andre Leon Talley Looks Back on His Biggest Fashion Mistake (Exc…